-A review of the 2021 Trek 920 Disc.
-Specs, frameset, geometry, sizing, and price.
-Your next cycle touring and single-track bikepacking bike?
+Review of the 2022 Trek 920 Disc.
+Specs, frameset, geometry, sizing, tire clearance, weight and price.
+Your next cycle touring & single-track bikepacking bike?

 Trek 920 was launched back in 2015.
-Five years don’t look much on paper, but nowadays the bicycle industry makes progress in leaps and bounds, and since the first appearance the 920 have stretched to perfection all its main characteristics.
+Five years don’t look much on paper, but nowadays the bicycle industry makes progress in leaps and bounds, and since its first appearance the 920 has stretched to perfection all its main characteristics.

 The 920 is the middle sister among the trekking and touring bike family proposed by Trek.
 It sits precisely in the middle between the classic steel tourer Trek 520 and the ultimate adventure bike Trek 1150.